Nikhilpawar-portfolio/smart-manufacturing-playbook/week-01/industry40-iiot-foundations.md

 Traceability was the bridge.

-> 📌 **Note:** Component traceability is not covered in this lecture
+> 📌 Component traceability is a critical real-world application of IIoT
-> and may or may not appear explicitly in later weeks.
-It is however
-> a critical real-world application of IIoT in manufacturing —
+> in manufacturing — explored further in the case studies section.
-> worth watching for as the course progresses.

 ---